YouTube Statistics Every Marketer Should Know

 What is the average engagement rate on YouTube?

-The average YouTube engagement rate (likes plus comments divided by views) is 1.63%.
-Videos between 7-15 minutes tend to get the highest engagement, and creator replies in the comments can boost engagement by up to 4x.
+The average YouTube engagement rate (likes plus comments divided by views) is 1.63% (Socialinsider).
+Videos between 7-15 minutes tend to get the highest engagement, and creator replies in the comments boost engagement meaningfully.

 Is YouTube still worth it for marketers in 2026?

 Absolutely.
-88% of marketers plan to use YouTube in 2026, the highest intent figure for any platform.
-YouTube ranks #1 for video content ROI, and its combination of search, recommendations, Shorts, and CTV viewing makes it irreplaceable for reaching audiences at scale.
+88% of marketers plan to use YouTube in 2026, the highest intent figure for any platform (HubSpot).
+YouTube ranks #1 for video content ROI, and its combination of search, recommendations, Shorts, CTV viewing, and podcasts makes it irreplaceable for reaching audiences at scale.

 Founder & CEO of PostEverywhere.
 Writing about social media strategy, publishing workflows, and analytics that help brands grow faster.